 He published his famous essay on ‘Principles of Population‘ in 1798, and argued that the primary threat to society was overpopulation.

 He based his observations on what was occurring in France, the most populous country in Europe at the time (20 million compared to 8 million in the UK).

 The rapid population increases contributed to the stagnation of agricultural wages (more workers than jobs) and an increase in land rents (more people than land).

 All of this fed into the growing unpopularity of the landed aristocracy, and fed the conditions that gave rise to the French revolution in 1789.

-Malthus was concerned that the mass poverty, associated with rapid population increases, would ultimately lead to political revolution in England, where he favored separate houses of parliament for aristocrats and commoners.
+Malthus was concerned that the mass poverty, associated with rapid population increases, would ultimately lead to political revolution in England, where he favoured separate houses of parliament for aristocrats and commoners.

-He was concerned it would up-end the rule of the elite.
+He was concerned it would end the rule of the elite.